 This course contains the background material and preparation necessary for Senior Design Project (EL 306) and consists of two separate learning modules which are studied concurrently.
 Module one covers the mechanics of designing and fabricating printed circuit boards.
 This includes the use of Electronic Design Automation (EDA) tools including, but not limited to, schematic capture and printed circuit board layout.
 An overview of current industry standards of workmanship and safety shall be included.
 In the second module, the student selects a project, obtains approval for that project and develops PROJECT DEFINITION.
 Much latitude is given in selecting a project.
 Projects may be undertaken individually or as teams.
 They may be internal or collaborative with industry.
 The project may involve developing a specific circuit or a more general exposure in an appropriate industrial environment.
 Ultimately, the project must meet the requirements outlined in EL 306 Senior Design Project and receive final approval from the instructor.
 Having received final approval, the definition will serve as a guideline for the next phase of the senior project.
-(Prerequisites: EN 125, EL 102 and EL 110; Corequisites: EL 210 and EL 226; or permission of the instructor)
+(Prerequisites: EL 110 and EN 125; Corequisites: EL 102 and EL 210; or permission of instructor.)